oluyalireuben/iDoctor--Health/README.md

-iDoctor Health is a comprehensive healthcare application designed to help patients locate nearby hospitals and access a wide range of medical services, including emergency services, with a single touch.
+iDoctor--Health is a comprehensive healthcare application designed to help patients locate nearby hospitals and access a wide range of medical services, including emergency services, with a single touch.
 Developed using Kotlin for the core language and Firebase for all backend operations, iDoctor Health ensures a seamless and efficient user experience.

 ## Features